google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/display-a-notification.md

 Timestamp allows you to tell the platform the time the notification was intended for (i.e. when the event the notification relates to occurred).

-The `timestamp` should be the number of milliseconds since 00:00:00 UTC on 1 January 1970 (i.e. the unix epoch).
+The `timestamp` should be the number of milliseconds since 00:00:00 UTC, which is 1 January 1970 (i.e. the unix epoch).

         const title = 'Timestamp Notification';